oprypin/crystal-imgui/docs/flags.md

  Instruct navigation to not set the io.WantCaptureKeyboard flag when io.NavActive is set.

 - `NoMouse`
- Instruct imgui to clear mouse position/buttons in [`ImGui.new_frame`][].
+ Instruct imgui to clear mouse position/buttons in [`new_frame`][ImGui.new_frame].
 This allows ignoring the mouse information set by the backend.

 - `NoMouseCursorChange`
  Instruct backend to not alter mouse cursor shape and visibility.
-Use if the backend cursor changes are interfering with yours and you don't want to use [`ImGui.set_mouse_cursor`][] to change mouse cursor.
-You may want to honor requests from imgui by reading [`ImGui.get_mouse_cursor`][] yourself instead.
+Use if the backend cursor changes are interfering with yours and you don't want to use [`set_mouse_cursor`][ImGui.set_mouse_cursor] to change mouse cursor.
+You may want to honor requests from imgui by reading [`get_mouse_cursor`][ImGui.get_mouse_cursor] yourself instead.

 User storage (to allow your backend/engine to communicate to code that may be shared between multiple projects.
 Those flags are NOT used by core Dear ImGui)